Billing and Account

 See our full list of operating systems.

-Yes, with the Upload ISO feature, you can upload your own bootable operating system image, mount it onto your instances and run through the setup process as you would on baremetal.
+Yes, with the Upload ISO feature, you can upload your own bootable operating system image, mount it onto your instances and run through the setup process.

 Yes, you can access the console for your virtual machine using the control panel.